 Regardless of which technical drawing program you are using, the data needs to be provided in DXF format.
 DXF (Drawing Exchange Format) is an open source solution that was invented by Autodesk at the release of their first design software.
 DXF was created to allow early adopters to share their files without revealing to competitors the specs of their native DWG format.
 We can convert DXF files to a text format compatible with our translation tools.

-Ideally, DXF files are exported directly from the CAD authoring program, but we have software for converting DWG files if this is not possible.
+Ideally, DXF files are exported directly from the CAD authoring program.
+We have software for converting DWG files if this is not possible.
 In addition to AutoCAD, SolidWorks supports DXF exports.
 If the original source CAD file is not available, and only PDFs or other graphic formats like PNG can be provided, these can be converted to DXF as well.
-In either case, the converted drawing will need to be carefully reviewed, as information can be lost.
+In either case, the converted drawing will need to be carefully reviewed for lost information.
 This is far more likely when converting from a graphic format like PDF or JPEG, but directly exporting from the drawing program is not foolproof either.
-If conversion is not possible, the source CAD can be localized, but it will be more time consuming and expensive.
+If conversion is not possible, the source CAD can be localized.
+This approach is more time consuming and expensive.

 Although a translation add-on utility for text export is available for AutoCAD, we don’t recommend it.
 For one thing, it doesn’t support Unicode.
 Unicode provides more flexibility for translation into any language using any character set.